haozhou1995/haozhou1995.github.io/_pages/about.md

 News and Updates
 ======
+* 2026 Jan, we are pleased to announce the International Workshop on **Industrial Physical AI will be held at ACM International Conference on Multimedia (ACM MM 2026)** in Rio de Janeiro, Nov 10–14, 2026. [here](https://mm.jiangxingai.com/).

 * 2026 Feb,"**Enhancing Large Language Models (LLMs) for Telecom using Dynamic Knowledge Graphs and Explainable Retrieval-Augmented Generation**" is accepted by ***IEEE Wireless Communications Magazine***".
 This work proposed KG-RAG, a dynamic and explainable framework that tightly integrates LLMs with telecom Knowledge Graphs (KGs).